junxie6/property-and-real-estate-investment/README.md

 Rule #2: Buy right, refinance, and buy more.

-**Note:** You can refinance to a higher value, pull out some money to invest more once your asset grows.
+**Note:** You can refinance to a higher value, pull out some money to invest more once your asset has grown.

 **Note:** You need to know the rules for refinance, too.